 Fertilization can be performed using two common techniques:

 - Traditional insemination: In this method, healthy sperm and mature eggs will be mixed and incubated overnight.

-- Intracytoplasmic sperm injection (ICSI): In this method, a single healthy sperm will be injected directly into each mature egg.
+- Intracytoplasmic sperm injection (ICSI): A single healthy sperm will be injected directly into each mature egg in this method.